ellie007/tictactoe/README.md

 tictactoe
 =========
-This game of Tic Tac Toe is formatted for version of 2.0.
+This game of Tic Tac Toe is formatted for Ruby, version 2.0.

 To begin the game, please do the following;

 1)  Important: The run file is tictactoe_run.rb.
-To begin to run the program, type the following command: 'ruby tictactoe_run.rb' into your Terminal's command line.
+To begin running the program, type the following command: 'ruby tictactoe_run.rb' into your Terminal's command line.
 <br>
 2)  The game will give you further instruction prompts in order to play.